How much does charging an electric car cost?

 Charging an electric car

 It makes sense to charge your electric car at home, ideally overnight.
-Not only will you wake up to a fully charged car in the morning, you can also take advantage of off-peak electricity costs.
-Home charging is usually the cheapest option.
+Not only will you wake up to a fully charged car in the morning, you can also take advantage of off-peak electricity rates.
+Home charging is almost always the cheapest option.

 You should invest in a home charge point – also known as a wallbox.
-There are plenty of offers out there – some wallboxes will be offered free with your new car, while some electricity companies offer them as part of your energy tariff.
+There are plenty of offers out there – some wallboxes will be offered free with a new car, while some electricity companies supply them as part of your energy tariff.

-If you can afford it, we’d recommend upgrading to a 7kW charge point, as it significantly reduces the time it takes to refill an EV battery.
-For example, it takes around 12 hours to charge a BMW iX3 from empty to full using a 7kW charger, but 22 hours if you use a 3.6kW charger.
+If you can afford it, we’d recommend upgrading to a 7.4kW device, as it significantly reduces the time it takes to refill an EV battery.
+For example, according to the Electric Vehicle Database, it takes around 17 hours 30 minutes to charge a new BMW iX3 50 xDrive from empty to full using a 7.4kW charger, but nearly 35 hours if you use a 3.6kW charger.
 Using a domestic plug socket?
-Set aside a whopping 35 hours for a full charge…
+Set aside a whopping 56 hours for a full charge…

 Regardless of the charger, make sure you’re on the best home energy tariff available.
 Many energy firms offer off-peak prices at night when demand is reduced and there’s less pressure on the grid.